svanscho/rpi-spotify/README.md

 This container runs a headless [Spotify](https://www.spotify.com/us/) player that can be remote-controlled by any Spotify app.
-Audio is output to a pipe, which can be consumed in another container or the host system by [alsa](http://www.alsa-project.org/), [pulseaudio](http://pulseaudio.org), [forked-daapd](https://ejurgensen.github.io/forked-daapd/) (to Airplay), [snapserver](https://github.com/badaix/snapcast), etc.
+Audio is output to /dev/snd, so you need to make sure the docker container has access to it (see examples).
+This allows the host system to play back the audio using [alsa](http://www.alsa-project.org/), [pulseaudio](http://pulseaudio.org), [forked-daapd](https://ejurgensen.github.io/forked-daapd/) (to Airplay), [snapserver](https://github.com/badaix/snapcast), etc.

 This requires a Spotify premium account, but does not require a Spotify developer key or libspotify binary.